cobianzo/scraping-test/README.md

-Scraping and downloading images from a post in PHP
+Scraping and downloading images from a blogspot post in PHP (made in 2021)
 ===

 - Clone the project